Coordinates from Context: Using LLMs to Ground Complex Location References: Experiments

 \subsection{Qualitative analysis}

 To further explore our results, we conducted a manual error analysis comparing trends in LLM outputs from the different methods.

-First, a common error across model families was flipping the signs for latitude and/or longitude (e.g. "95.163" instead of "-95.163") in a predicted bounding box.
+First, an error across model families was flipping the signs for latitude and/or longitude (e.g. "95.163" instead of "-95.163") in a predicted bounding box.
 We hypothesize that this error may occur due to how coordinates can represent distinctions between different hemispheres by either using positive/negative signs or cardinal directions. (e.g. "45°N" versus "45°S").
 Both formats are widely used and both are likely present in LLM pretraining data corpora, so this may hinder LLMs from learning a consistent meaning for a negative or positive sign.
-We note that this error type occurred less with larger models and with the Geoparser-augmented approach, although fine-tuning did not seem to have much of an effect.
+We note that this error type occurred less with larger models and with the Geoparser-augmented approach, and more with Qwen versus Llama models (see Table \ref{tab:sign-flip-errors}).

 Next, we investigated the phenomenon identified in \S\ref{sec:results} regarding the Geoparser-augmented approach surprisingly predicting larger and less precise bounding boxes than the Direct approach.
 We observed that in LLM outputs from the Geoparser-augmented setting, the LLM would often select the maximum and minimum latitude/longitude coordinates from the mentioned locations' center coordinates and simply use these (or slightly modified versions) for the final predicted bounding box (see examples in Table \ref{tab:error-overreliance}).
 Since the mentioned locations often neighbor or contain the described location, their coordinates frequently lie outside the described location so a bounding box using these coordinates will result in a larger predicted area.
 We observed this trend across language families and model sizes, although fine-tuned and larger models seem to do more reasoning about which mentioned locations' coordinates are actually relevant for estimating the described location's bounding box.
 (LLM outputs from the Direct method typically contained only the final predicted bounding box with no step-by-step reasoning traces.)